 I am mother to four incredible blessings: two stalwart young men, two radiant young women.
 Gifts of glory and sanctification, all.

-I spent eighteen years of my life practicing at being a home educator: joyful, hard-won days filled with priceless memories and perpetual messiness.
+I spent nineteen years of my life practicing at being a home educator: joyful, hard-won days filled with priceless memories and perpetual messiness.

 I thrive most when teaching, mentoring, or loving on the upcoming generation.

-My husband and I co-founded CRSSM, a ministry center in Costa Rica, where we lived for the first half of this year.
+My husband and I co-founded CRSSM, a ministry center in Costa Rica, where we lived for the first half of 2016.

 I am a fearless shower singer, a faithful Austen devotee, an unashamed musical watcher.
 I love to celebrate milestones with great aplomb.
 I delight in opening my home to friends and family, and at such events, steaming cups of tea are invariably found.